8 tips to speed up your website

 1. Avoid loading from external sites

-Apart from using a CDN (Cloud Delivery Network), one should avoid loading elements (such as images) from external sites too often.
+Apart from using a CDN (Cloud Delivery Network), you should avoid loading elements (such as images) from external sites too often.
 Many sources have a higher risk of longer loading times.
 If the linked content is hosted on a slow server, this can significantly reduce the loading time of a website.

 2. Avoid advertising